walnuthq/madara-docs/docs/components/appchain.md

 - What components are typically required (or with Madara)
 - Which components are optional and which not
+- Shortly: what do the components do.
+Link to component pages

 ## Requires work